 In the US Midwest there is a network of more than 40 ammonia storage terminals interconnected with over 5000 km of piping to facilitate the distribution of anhydrous ammonia for use as a fertilizer.
 This network spans from Louisiana in the south to Minnesota in the north and from Indiana to Texas.
 Large quantities of ammonia are also transported by sea, rail and road.
-The US uses around 15 to 20 Million tonnes of ammonia per year in the fertilizer industry.
+The US uses around 15 Million tonnes of ammonia per year in the fertilizer industry.

 In the next session we will discuss the potential for ammonia as a carbon free, zero emission fuel.
 This is where ammonia has the most to offer in preserving the future of our planet.